Hydroxymethylfurfural: Production and reactions

 The classical approach tends to suffer from poor yields as HMF continues to react in aqueous acid, forming levulinic acid.
 As sugar is not generally soluble in solvents other than water, the development of high-yielding reactions has been slow and difficult; hence while furfural has been produced on a large scale since the 1920s, HMF was not produced on a commercial scale until over 90 years later.
 The first production plant coming online in 2013.
-Numerous synthetic technologies have been developed, including the use of ionic liquids, continuous liquid-liquid extraction, reactive distillation and solid acid catalysts to either remove the HMF before it reacts further or to otherwise promote its formation and inhibit its decomposition.
+Numerous synthetic technologies have been developed, including the use of ionic liquids, microdroplets, continuous liquid-liquid extraction, reactive distillation, and solid acid catalysts to either remove the HMF before it reacts further or to otherwise promote its formation and inhibit its decomposition.

 Derivatives

 HMF itself has few applications.
 It can however be converted into other more useful compounds.
 Of these the most important is 2,5-furandicarboxylic acid, which has been proposed as a replacement for terephthalic acid in the production of polyesters.
 HMF can be converted to 2,5-dimethylfuran (DMF), a liquid that is a potential biofuel with a greater energy content than bioethanol.
 Hydrogenation of HMF gives 2,5-bis(hydroxymethyl)furan.
 Acid-catalysed hydrolysis converts HMF into gamma-hydroxyvaleric acid and gamma-valerolactone, with loss of formic acid.